PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 **hello [name]! (~5 minutes)**

-- Use a simple string prop to capture user input
+- Capture user input using a `string` prop
-- Publish a new version of an action
+- Publish a new version of your action
-- Update a action in an existing workflow
+- Update the action in your workflow

 **Use an npm Package (~5 mins)**

 - Require the `axios` npm package
-- Make a request to the Star Wars REST API
+- Make a simple API request
-- Reference the `name` field of the payload returned by the API in the return value
+- Export data returned by the API from your action

 **Use Managed Auth (~10 mins)**